smiakchilo/aem-crash-course/lessons/2.8/part1.md

 <!--/* -.314E01 */-->
 ```

-## 2.8.6 Rendering nested resource
+## 2.8.6 Rendering nested resources

-**data-sly-resource** includes the result of rendering the indicated resource.
-Includes a rendered resource from the same server, using an absolute or relative path.
+**data-sly-resource** includes the result of rendering the indicated resource (form an absolute or a relative path).
 A simple resource include:
 ```html
 <article data-sly-resource="path/to/resource"></article>
 ```
-**data-sly-resource** creates a new internal request via the sling engine
+**data-sly-resource** creates a new internal request via the sling engine.
 The following options can be added to the expression:
 - appendPath - appends its content to the passed path;
 ```html